Lamar Marijuana Ballot Survives Challenge

 “The Secretary of State’s Office’s Elections Division (Division) requests that the Deputy Secretary of State dismiss the above-entitled Lobbying Complaint on the basis that the Complainant failed to explicitly identify breaches of Colorado lobbyist statutes under section 24-6-301, et seq, C.R.S.”

 During a public hearing in November, Belinda Sturges questioned the authenticity of petitions submitted with the City of Lamar that put issues 2A and 2B on the November General Election ballot for Lamar citizens.
 Those ballot issues, among other things, dealt with determining the amount of a tax levied on recreational and medicinal marijuana sales, as well as allowing voters to approve or reject the public sale of marijuana goods.
 Both questions were answered affirmatively.
-Mayor Crespin and City Attorney Lance Clark of Lamar indicated at the time that they were aware of the doubts about the petitions’ authenticity, but that since the subject was under legal review, they couldn’t provide her with any answers at the time.
+Mayor Crespin and City Attorney Lance Clark of Lamar indicated at the time that they were aware of the doubts about the petitions’ authenticity, but that since the subject was under legal analysis, they couldn’t provide her with any answers at the time.

 “On November 10, 2021, Belinda Sturges (Complainant) filed a Complaint with the Division, claiming that Cindy Sovine (Respondent) violated Colorado lobbying regulations,” according to the State Elections Division.
 Complainant claims that (1) Respondent engaged in lobbying without disclosing her earnings on TRACER, (2) Respondent circulated insufficient petitions, (3) the parties carrying the petitions were not disclosed, and (4) Respondent “represented she was working for SOCO Rocks who only had a name reservation with the SOS.”